r4victor/torrent_client/README.md

 ## Overview

-This is a command-line client written in pure python without third-party modules and magic.
+This is a command-line BitTorrent client written in pure python without third-party modules and magic.

 Package includes: